-• selecting and recommending to the board nominees for election or re-election to the board, or for appointment to fill any vacancy;

-- reviewing annually with the board the current composition of the board with regards to characteristics such as independence, age, skills, experience and availability of service to us; - advising the board periodically with regards to significant developments in the law and practice of corporate governance as well as our compliance with applicable laws and regulations, and making recommendations to the board on all matters of corporate governance and on any remedial action to be taken; and - monitoring compliance with our code of business conduct and ethics, including reviewing the adequacy and effectiveness of our procedures to ensure proper compliance.
+- selecting and recommending to the board nominees for election or re-election to the board, or for appointment to fill any vacancy; - reviewing annually with the board the current composition of the board with regards to characteristics such as independence, age, skills, experience and availability of service to us; - advising the board periodically with regards to significant developments in the law and practice of corporate governance as well as our compliance with applicable laws and regulations, and making recommendations to the board on all matters of corporate governance and on any remedial action to be taken; and - monitoring compliance with our code of business conduct and ethics, including reviewing the adequacy and effectiveness of our procedures to ensure proper compliance.

-In the fiscal year ended May 31, 2013, the nominating and corporate governance committee held meetings or passed resolutions by unanimous written consent once.
+In the fiscal year ended May 31, 2014, the nominating and corporate governance committee held meetings or passed resolutions by unanimous written consent twice, and also approved certain other matters together with the rest of the board members 4 times.